BillMarty/HyGenCMS/LINUX_SETUP.md

 To make the service start on boot, we create a service description file.
 Debian 8 just switched to a new init system called systemd.
 The init system is the mechanism which starts the Linux system.
 It is the first process to run on boot, and is responsible for starting all the other processes.
 Since it starts all other processes, it also is responsible for managing the other processes, and can ensure they continue to run.
 We will use this functionality to restart our Python program if it crashes.

 The HyGenCMS repository contains two `.service` files which provide systemd services.
 We just need to load them up.
 This can be done using the `systemctl` command.
+If the paths to the repository are different than mine, we'll need to modify those in the .service files.

 ```bash
 cd
 sudo systemctl enable ~/HygenCMS/linux_setup/configure_outputs.service
 sudo systemctl enable ~/HyGenCMS/linux_setup/hygencms.service
 ```